Cumulocity-IoT/oee-simulators/simulators/simulators.md

 - **Performance**: the simulator produces an event `Pieces_Produced`.
 The event is produced 60 times per hour and it contains fields named `piecesMinimumPerProduction` and `piecesMaximumPerProduction` with value 5.
 The summary amount of events per hour is 60 which results in the amount of production pieces is 300 per hours.
 - **Quality**: the simulator produces a `Pieces_Ok` event.
 It contains fields named `piecesMinimumPerProduction` and `piecesMaximumPerProduction` with value 5.
 Those events follow a few seconds after a corresponding `Pieces_Produced` event (both events have the same timestamp).
 The summary amount of quality pieces is also 300 per hour, which results in a quality of 100%.

-##### 12. Normal #12 with short shifts
-- **Availability**: the simulator produces an `Availability` event which has a field `status` that is either `up` or `down`.
-This event is produced 5-10 times per hour with 90% being `up`.
-The simulator also follows the shiftplan `ShortShiftsLocation` which works in 12 consecutive shifts that last 1 hour each.
-- **Performance**: the simulator produces an event `Piece_Produced`.
-The event is produced about 25 times per hour.
-- **Quality**:  the simulator produces an event `Piece_Ok`.
-The event is produced shortly after the `Piece_Produced` event (both events have the same timestamp).
-The event is produced about 20 times per hour which results in a quality of 80%.

-##### 13. Normal #13 with one day shift
-- **Availability**: the simulator produces an `Availability` event which has a field `status` that is either `up` or `down`.
-This event is produced 5-10 times per hour with 90% being `up`.
-The simulator also follows the shiftplan `OneShiftLocation` which works 8 hours a day with a short break 30 minutes.
-- **Performance**: the simulator produces an event `Piece_Produced`.
-The event is produced about 25 times per hour.
-- **Quality**:  the simulator produces an event `Piece_Ok`.
-The event is produced shortly after the `Piece_Produced` event (both events have the same timestamp).
-The event is produced about 20 times per hour which results in a quality of 80%.

-##### 14. Normal #14 with two shifts
-- **Availability**: the simulator produces an `Availability` event which has a field `status` that is either `up` or `down`.
-This event is produced 5-10 times per hour with 90% being `up`.
-The simulator also follows the shiftplan `TwoShiftLocation` which works in 2 shifts, each last for 8 hours with a short break 30 minutes.
-- **Performance**: the simulator produces an event `Piece_Produced`.
-The event is produced about 25 times per hour.
-- **Quality**:  the simulator produces an event `Piece_Ok`.
-The event is produced shortly after the `Piece_Produced` event (both events have the same timestamp).
-The event is produced about 20 times per hour which results in a quality of 80%.

-##### 15. Normal #15 with three shifts
-- **Availability**: the simulator produces an `Availability` event which has a field `status` that is either `up` or `down`.
-This event is produced 5-10 times per hour with 90% being `up`.
-The simulator also follows the shiftplan `ThreeShiftLocation` which works in 3 shifts, each last for 8 hours with a short break 30 minutes.
-- **Performance**: the simulator produces an event `Piece_Produced`.
-The event is produced about 25 times per hour.
-- **Quality**:  the simulator produces an event `Piece_Ok`.
-The event is produced shortly after the `Piece_Produced` event (both events have the same timestamp).
-The event is produced about 20 times per hour which results in a quality of 80%.

 #### Measurements simulators
 The simulators will create machines sending measurements to Cumulocity IoT OEE app.